TahirMurata/php-Pr0xy/README.md

 - High security to protect the user.

-  - Block access unless POST is send
+  - Cannot look at what you searched thanks to POST.

-  - Disguise the `<title>` tag to UwU
+  - Disguise the `<title>` tag to UwU.

-  - Password protect

   - etc...